-Able is a community for people who are interested in building things with code.
-Our aim is to provide a platform that people can use to share and develop their technical knowledge and opinions, and find new opportunities to further their careers in technology.
+Able is a bootstrapped community for people to read and write about software.
+Our aim is to provide a platform that people can use to share and develop their technical knowledge and opinions, and discover new opportunities to further their careers in technology.

-Your previous work experience, education, gender, race or country of birth do not matter on Able, all that does is your appreciation for the power of knowledge.
+Your previous work experience, education, gender, race or country of birth do not matter on Able, all that does is your pursuit of knowledge.

 Most online communities are noisy.
 We want Able to be a clean experience with high-quality content.
 Our UI will always be clean, mobile and of the highest possible standard that our resources permit.